Notary Public Information

 The CBA is the official provider of Notary Public services in Franklin County, Ohio.
 We provide and process notary applications and exams, offer notary training seminars, sell stamps and supplies, and answer questions about becoming a Notary Public.

 A Notary Public is a public officer appointed under authority of state law with power to administer oaths, certify affidavits and take acknowledgments.
 No person may be appointed to public office as a Notary Public in Franklin County, Ohio unless he or she is 18 years of age or over and is a county resident.

 Residents of Franklin County, Ohio may apply for a notary commission through the Columbus Bar Association.
 Download and complete the appropriate application, have it notarized, and return it to the Columbus Bar Notary Department, with payment.

 New Notary Application Notary Renewal Application Attorney Notary Application

 NOTE: Notary applications will NOT be renewed any earlier than ninety (90) days before the expiration date.

 Stamps & Supplies

 The CBA provides quality notary supplies (stamps, seals, embossers, stamp pads, etc.) through our approved vendor.
-Click here to order stamps and supplies online.
+Click here to order stamps and supplies.

-The Columbus Bar provides Notary Public seminars in our offices once per month on Saturday mornings, and also offers an online version of the notary seminar is also available anytime.
+The Columbus Bar provides Notary Public seminars in our offices once per month on Saturday mornings.
+An online version of the notary seminar is also available anytime.
 Click here for topics, speaker and registration information.

 Notary Errors & Omissions Insurance